 Rocks, Reefs and Wrecks

-Whether fishing inshore or offshore, rocks, reefs and wrecks are a good place to start looking for fish.
+Whether fishing inshore or offshore fishing, rocks, reefs and wrecks are a good place to start looking for fish.
 These structures harbor every stage of the food chain and offer fish a place to hide from the punishing ocean currents.

 When targeting high-speed predators such as tuna, wahoo and billfish while deep-sea fishing, it is best to troll high-speed baits or slow-troll live baits.
-For reef dwellers such as blackfish, grouper and snapper, or groundfish it is usually best to anchor or hold the boat in place with the engines and drop baits to the structure.
+For reef dwellers such as blackfish, grouper and snapper, or groundfish it is usually best to anchor or hold the boat in place with the engines and drop bait or fish lures to the structure.

 Deep-sea predators can also be fooled by sending a vertical jig to the bottom and quickly working it back to the boat like an escaping bait fish.
 Fish patrolling the bottom surrounding the structure can be fooled by drifting while bouncing a jig or natural bait.